RadhikaDeshpande1010/HackerRank-SQL-BrainTeasers/Basic Select/Select By ID.md

 ###
 **[HackerRank SQL Query](https://www.hackerrank.com/challenges/select-by-id/problem?isFullScreen=true)**

-Problem: Query all columns (attributes) for every row in the CITY table.
+Query all columns for a city in CITY with the ID 1661.

-Input Format:
+The CITY table is described as follows:

 The CITY table is described as follows: